chiubaca/notes/permanent-notes/holograpic-cards-pt1.md

 ```

 Some basic stuff in the `card` class.
 As the children element will be `absolute` positioned we need to remember to add `position: relative` so all children elements are contained relative to this element.

-Moving into `.card__softlight`. we use `inset: 0` make this inner div "fill up" to the parent container. it's the equivalent to :
+Moving into `.card__softlight`. we use `inset: 0` to make this inner div "fill up" to the parent container. it's the equivalent to :
 ```css
   top: 0;
   right: 0;